jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Installing Windows Managers and Desktop Environments

 Previously Linux distributions had made an effort to build in Software Stores, much like we saw in iOS and Android.
 The issue with a software store became the ability to make money, charge money, and distribute money.
-All though the distributions still support Software Stores, their heart is not in this mannor of software installation.
+All though the distributions still support Software Stores, their heart is not in this manner of software installation.
 The original way to install software was via a package manager, which the stores were a front for anyway.
 There are two competing standards to replace packages or more appropriately bring "app" like functionality to Linux.
 These are called [Flatpak](https://flatpak.org "Flatpak") on Fedora and [Snaps](https://www.ubuntu.com/desktop/snappy "Snaps").

 To access the terminal on a GNOME3 desktop, click the **Activities** button at the top and in the **find** box type: *Terminal*.